 However, that is an intellectual proposition, albeit a convincing one.
-In reality, man and woman are built differently, psychologically, emotionally and physiologically.
+In reality, men and women are built differently, psychologically, emotionally, and physiologically.

 I would like to share with you the four truths of marriage.
 Most broken marriages are a result of not understanding these truths:

 - It is not possible to let go of expectations in marriage

 - One partner is always more attached than the other